 The delayed-choice entanglement-swapping experiment reinforces the lesson that quantum states are neither descriptions nor representations of physical reality.
-In particular, it undermines the idea that ascribing an entangled state to quantum systems is a way of representing some new, non-classical, physical relation between them.
-[9, p.
-759]
+In particular, it undermines the idea that ascribing an entangled state to quantum systems is a way of representing some new, non-classical, physical relation between them.2

 Obviously, the "delayed-choice" clause plays a central role here.
 I will therefore begin my investigation with a brief reminder of the simple and well-known delayed-choice double-slit experiment, assessing its impact on realism about the state of the quantum system (section 2).
 A more sophisticated (and more radical) version of delayed choice, the so-called quantum eraser, will be discussed in section 3.
 The case of the quantum eraser is important because it introduces the idea of sorting experimental results into different subensembles, thus raising the question whether these subensembles correspond to real properties of the system.
 In section 4, I will apply these considerations to the entanglement-swapping experiment and show that if the experiment is carried out in a delayed-choice setting, no actual entanglement swapping occurs.
+This will, in section 5, lead to the conclusion that delayed-choice entanglement swapping does not undermine realism about entanglement relations.